 I’ve Been Here Before

 When I got into recovery in 1988, I wanted to have a better relationship with family members.
 I thought that not using drugs and alcohol was enough to start over.
-I did not realize that there were self-defeating behaviors and Codependent traits that would have to change in my recovery as well.
+What I didn’t realize was that there were self-defeating behaviors and codependent traits that would have to change in my recovery as well.